-Depending on individual circumstances, a ratepayer may be eligible for a rate relief (i.e. a reduction in your business rates bill).
+Depending on individual circumstances, a ratepayer may be eligible for a rate relief (a reduction in your business rates bill).
 There are a range of available reliefs.
-Some of the permanent reliefs are set out below but temporary reliefs are often introduced by the Government at Budgets.
+Some of the permanent reliefs are set out below but temporary reliefs are often introduced by the government at budgets.
 You should contact your local authority for details on the latest availability of business rates reliefs and advice on whether you may qualify.
+Further detail on reliefs is also provided at GOV.UK and on our website.